lazToum/z2k/README.md

 Generate a kubernetes cluster without/before using gcloud/aws or other cloud providers.

-For educational purposes only, not ment to be used on production.
+For educational purposes only, not meant to be used on production.

 Based on (all credits to) [https://github.com/kelseyhightower/kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way)

 ## Extra

-Optioanlly, also install and proxy the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), and add use a certbot certificate on the load balancer.
+Optionally, also install and proxy the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), and add use a certbot certificate on the load balancer.

 A two controllers and two workers deployment output:
 !["dashboard](./docs/dashboard.png "dashboard")

 ## Getting Started

-### All in one deploayment with: `vagrant up --provider=libvirt`
+### All in one deployment with: `vagrant up --provider=libvirt`

 Requirements:

 - [Vagrant](https://www.vagrantup.com/)
 - [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt)

-### Sligthly modyfied from the [original](https://github.com/kelseyhightower/kubernetes-the-hard-way) docs
+### Slightly modified from the [original](https://github.com/kelseyhightower/kubernetes-the-hard-way) docs

 - [01- Client tools](docs/01-client-tools.md)
 - [02- Certificates](docs/02-certificates.md)